-One of IOSCO's core objectives is to ensure that "markets are fair, efficient and transparent."
+One of IOSCO's core objectives is to ensure that "markets are fair, efficient and transparent".
 Events of extreme volatility can undermine this objective, weaken the integrity of the securities markets and lessen investor confidence in the markets.
 The use of technology has grown exponentially in recent years.
-At the same time, there have been events of extreme (including abnormal) volatility in financial markets.
+At the same time, there have been events of abnormal (including extreme) volatility in financial markets.

-This Consultation Report (Consultation Report) explores the measures currently being used by trading venues in member jurisdictions to address the risks to orderly markets resulting from extreme volatility events.
-In particular, the report discusses:
+This Final Report (Report) explores the measures currently in use by trading venues in member jurisdictions to address the risks to orderly markets resulting from extreme volatility events.
+In particular, this Report discusses:

-- the various automated mechanisms used by trading venues to halt or constrain trading during extreme volatility events; - the process for establishing and monitoring the thresholds and reference prices used in these mechanisms; - how and what kind of information regarding the design, operation and triggering of these mechanisms is disseminated to regulatory authorities, marketplace participants and the public; and - the level of communication between trading venues both inside and outside the trading venue's home jurisdiction.
+- the various automated mechanisms used by trading venues to halt or constrain trading during extreme volatility events; - the process for establishing and monitoring the thresholds and reference prices used in these mechanisms; - how and what kind of information regarding the design, operation and triggering of these mechanisms is disseminated to regulatory authorities, market participants and the public; and - the level of communication between trading venues both inside and outside the trading venue's home jurisdiction.

-The Consultation Report identifies the use of price constraint mechanisms that reject or constrain certain orders rather than halt trading, allowing trading and price formation to continue.
+The Report identifies the use of price constraint mechanisms that reject or constrain certain orders rather than halt trading and allow trading and price formation to continue.
 In addition, the report identifies the importance of information sharing and communication between trading venues where securities or related asset classes are traded on multiple venues and the challenges where this occurs across jurisdictions.

-The Consultation Report makes a number of recommendations intended to assist trading venues and regulatory authorities when making decisions about the implementation, operation and monitoring of volatility control mechanisms.
+The Report makes a number of recommendations to assist trading venues and regulatory authorities when making decisions about the implementation, operation and monitoring of volatility control mechanisms.
 Specifically, the report recommends that:

-- trading venues should have volatility control mechanisms to manage extreme volatility and that these mechanisms should be appropriately calibrated and monitored; - regulatory authorities should consider what information they require to effectively monitor the overall volatility control mechanism framework in their jurisdiction, and make sure that trading venues maintain relevant records; - information about volatility control mechanisms and when they are triggered should be made available to regulatory authorities, market participants and if appropriate, the public; and - communication amongst trading venues should be considered where the same or related securities are traded on multiple trading venues in a particular jurisdiction.
-In addition, where the same or related instruments are traded in different jurisdictions and the mechanism is triggered, communication may be appropriate.
+- trading venues should have volatility control mechanisms to manage extreme volatility and that these mechanisms should be appropriately calibrated and monitored; - regulatory authorities should consider what information they require to effectively monitor the overall volatility control mechanism framework in their jurisdiction, and make sure that trading venues maintain relevant records; - information about volatility control mechanisms and when they are triggered should be made available to regulatory authorities, market participants, and if appropriate, the public; and